 The leaves are changing, the air is getting crisp and cool, and the school year is new and fresh.
 It’s the season of apples and pumpkins and football.
-Autumn is one of my favorite times of the year so I have quite the collection of fall themed picture books that I love to share with my children round about September.
+Autumn is one of my favorite times of the year so I have quite the collection of fall-themed picture books that I love to share with my children around about September.
 I thought I would share a few of my family’s favorite fall picture books with you on this first day of Autumn.

 Fletcher and the Falling Leaves by Julia Rawlinson

-This is one of my all time favorite fall picture books.
-It reminds me of one of my children, who when he was small, wanted to put the leaves back onto the trees.
+This is one of my all-time favorite fall picture books.
+It reminds me of one of my children.
+When he was small, wanted to put the leaves back onto the trees.
 Fletcher is a sweet, caring little fox who is distressed that his favorite tree is shedding it’s leaves.
 The story is sweet, but the illustrations are what really make it great.
 The pictures are just glorious.

 Why Do Leaves Change Color? by Betsy Maestro